-3.3.2 Welcome Screen
+3.3.1 Welcome Screen

-The welcome screen (figure 3.3) displays version and license information.
+The welcome screen (figure 3.1) displays version and license information.
 Two installation modes are available: normal mode and express mode.
+Selecting the express mode installs the head node with the predefined configuration that the ISO image was created with.
+The administrator password automatically set when express mode is selected is: system.

-Figure 3.3: Installation welcome screen for Bright Cluster Manager
+Figure 3.1: Installation welcome screen for Bright Cluster Manager